 Tickets: $7.90/adult, includes admission to the Marine Environment Discovery Centre on the same day

 Côte-Nord region is best known for whale watching so even in mid-September it was a bustling place to be.
-In under an hour, we reached Tadoussac for our overnight stay at the historic Hôtel Tadoussac*, a classic wooden building with antiquated elegance.
-On the grounds are a wealth of picnic tables, tennis courts, and many sitting areas, all facing the water because from here you could spot a whale directly from the shore.
+We reached Tadoussac in under an hour for our overnight stay at the historic Hôtel Tadoussac*.
+The hotel is a classic wood building with antiquated elegance.
+On the grounds are a wealth of picnic tables, tennis courts, and many sitting areas.
+The entire property is facing the water, you could spot a whale directly from the shore.
 Sadly by the evening, the fall weather began to take ownership, unseasonably late.
-The rain continued through the night and on and off all of the following day so we didn’t spend much time walking around town.

 Hôtel Tadoussac ***